 You should check the relevant legislation to understand your full obligations, however there may be specific responsibilities exclusively required of you.

-An authorised representative (AR) is anybody (an individual or company) who is appointed by a manufacturer to carry out certain agreed specified tasks (for example, drawing up a UK Declaration of Conformity for a manufacturer) on their behalf, as defined in the relevant product legislation.
+An authorised representative (AR) is an individual or company who is established in the United Kingdom and is appointed by a manufacturer.
+They agree to carry out certain agreed specified tasks (for example, drawing up a UK Declaration of Conformity for a manufacturer) on their behalf, as defined in the relevant product legislation.

-The delegation of tasks from the manufacturer to the authorised representative must be explicit and set out in writing.
-If an AR is importing a product, then they also adopt the obligations of the importer too.
-The manufacturer in some cases could appoint an importer to carry out the delegated duties of the authorised representative, alongside the importer’s legal obligations.
-There is a limit as to what the authorised representative can do.
-They are not responsible for safety and compliance, for example.
+The delegation of tasks from the manufacturer to the AR must be explicit and set out in writing.
+If an AR is importing a product, then they will be considered importers and therefore subject to the obligations of the importer too.

 Under some product legislation an authorised representative is mandatory, but in most cases it is voluntary.
 For instance, the supply of medical devices for the GB market will require a UK-based responsible person to be appointed by the manufacturer.
 Check your respective product regulations to determine whether the use of an authorised representative is mandatory.